 An example of a date and mint mark collection

 There are several popular ways to collect.
 At first, you may have a general collection containing a variety of different coins.
 As you acquire examples of coins – perhaps a Morgan dollar, Liberty Walking half dollar, Buffalo nickel or Barber dime – you will find yourself attracted to certain ones.
 But the most important thing to remember is to develop a plan.

 You may want to assemble a complete set – every date and mint mark of the Lincoln cent, for example.
 Or you may prefer to collect one example of each different dime, and then tackle quarters in this same fashion.

 Another favorite way to collect is by type.
 Type collecting is assembling coins of different designs.
 It may be coins of the 20th century, coins of any one denomination, or perhaps a specimen of each coin type minted in silver or copper.
 Collecting by type can give you a full overview of coin designs and how they have progressed through time.

 19th & 20th‑century coins

 Often, when a complete set might exceed one’s budget, you can assemble a year set – one coin from each year within a series.
 You’ll have an authentic, official souvenir from every year of a particular period in U.S. history.
 For example: a year set of Franklin halves would include one coin from each year 1948-1963.
-(A complete set would require a 1948, ’48‑D, ’48‑S, ’49, ’49‑D, ’49‑S, etc.) Mint marks (“D”, “S”, etc.) are discussed in more detail in U.S. Mints and Mint Marks.
-You can also learn more about ways to collect coins.
+(A complete set would require a 1948, ’48‑D, ’48‑S, ’49, ’49‑D, ’49‑S, etc.) Learn more about mint marks (“D”, “S”, etc.) or about other ways to collect coins.